wovo/godafoss-c-/book/book.md

 The first thing to do on micro-controller system is to blink a LED.
 It proves that your system is working and that you are a genius.
-So let's look at the code for a blink-a-led application in godafoss.
+So let's look at the code for a blink-a-led application using godafoss.
 The line numbers are for reference, they are not part of the real source code.